Este artículo está disponible en español.

 “We also recognize access to safe, stable and affordable housing needs to be a priority and funded," she said.
 "And so that is why the region is looking at an opportunity to create new funding to both preserve existing affordable housing and create more permanent affordable housing.”

 In May, Metro and TriMet will release a Draft Environmental Impact Statement that will help decision-makers select the final route.
 The public will have an opportunity to share input during a 45-day comment period before a steering committee recommends a route to Metro Council for its adoption.

-Planners estimate building Southwest Corridor light rail will cost between $2.6 and $2.8 billion.
+Planners estimate building Southwest Corridor light rail will cost between $2.6 billion and $2.8 billion.
 Construction could begin as early as 2021 with opening in 2027.

 A regionwide transportation ballot measure in 2020 would help fund the project along with matching funds from the federal government.
 Across the country, projects like the Southwest Corridor light rail are also competing to secure these federal transportation dollars.